maximum80/rikkyo/presentation/slide.md

 - Result...<!-- .element: class="fragment" data-fragment-index="3" -->
 - 20...<!-- .element: class="fragment" data-fragment-index="4" -->
 - includes staff!<!-- .element: class="fragment" data-fragment-index="5" -->
+Note: to let them know how exisitng IT industry is, and help them to find IT startups earlier.
+But I failed.

 ### But I was okay!!